 It’s better to have a pro like one from Norrell Service Experts in Birmingham work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like yours.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like yours.

 We want you to be fully happy with our furnace repair in Birmingham.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have numerous pressure switches to allow the system to run at different speeds—and use less energy.
 These switches also make sure your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

 Your low pressure switch may not be functioning correctly if your furnace inducer motor switches on in high speed and high ignition, then weakens and enters into low-fire mode about 30 seconds later.

 Your furnace will indicates something’s not right with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.

 You may see fast flashes or an alternating slow flash as it reports a fault code.